Ameba-AIoT/ameba-arduino-doc/source/_common/ameba_d/Example_Guides/I2C/I2C - Display Data On LCD Screen.rst

 .. only:: end amb26

-Open the example in ``“File” → “Examples” → “AmebaWire” → “LCD_HelloWorld”``.
+Open the example in ``"File" → "Examples" → "AmebaWire" → "LCD_HelloWorld"``.
 Compile and upload to Ameba, then press the reset button.
-Then you can see “Hello World” in the first line, and “Ameba” in the second line displayed on the LCD screen.
+Then you can see "Hello World" in the first line, and "Ameba" in the second line displayed on the LCD screen.

 |image09|